cloudfoundry/diego-release/README.md

 and then look up that commit's SHA in the diego-cf compatibility table.

 ## Manifest Generation

-The Diego manifest generation documentation can be found [here](https://github.com/cloudfoundry-incubator/diego-release/docs/manifest-generation.md).
+The Diego manifest generation documentation can be found in [docs/manifest-generation.md](docs/manifest-generation.md).

 ## Deploying Diego to BOSH-Lite